Carolyn Cheeks Kilpatrick: Early life, education and career

-Born Carolyn Jean Cheeks in Detroit, she graduated from Detroit High School of Commerce.
-She then attended Ferris State University in Big Rapids from 1968–70 and earned a B.S. from Western Michigan University (Kalamazoo) in 1972.
+Born Carolyn Jean Cheeks in Detroit on June 25, 1945, she graduated from Detroit High School of Commerce.
+She then attended Ferris State University in Big Rapids from 1968 to 1970 and earned a B.S. from Western Michigan University (Kalamazoo) in 1972.
 She earned a M.S. from the University of Michigan in 1977.
-She worked as a high school teacher and was later a member of the Michigan House of Representatives from 1979-96.
+She worked as a high school teacher and was later a member of the Michigan House of Representatives from 1979 to 1996.